RFD 419

 Given the same inputs (the saga parameters, other saga node’s output), a saga node’s forward action should be idempotent: if a saga node’s forward action changes a system’s state from S to S', then a re-execution must either detect that the system is already at S' and do nothing, or support changing a system’s state from S' to S' (a no-op).

 It should be noted that the case of the executor crashing like this is relatively rare, but idempotence is still required for both re-execution after a crash and, more commonly, for correct behaviour when multiple executions of the same saga (or different sagas!) race and interleave execution of their respective nodes.
-This is discussed in detail later in [_concurrently_executing_sagas_are_bad].
+This is discussed in detail later in Concurrently executing sagas are bad.

 Atomic